greyestapps/amazon-inspector-network-reachability-workshop/docs/02-running-inspector.md

-Module 2 - Running the Inspector Report
+Module 2 - Running Inspector
 =======================================

 In the previous module you created the workshop's environment including EC2 instances running various applications.
-In this module you will gather the information from the CloudFormation Stack and use it to validate those services are running and run an Inspector Network Reachability report.
+In this module you will gather the information from the CloudFormation Stack and use it to validate those services are running, run Inspector and detect Network Reachability findings.

-Running the Inspector Report
+Running Inspector
 ============================

 1. Refresh the CloudFormation interface until the Status shows “Create Complete”